 Named after the black swan herself, Catbird's dainty Odile black diamond engagement ring is part of the retailer's debut engagement ring collection (aptly named the Swans).
 With a rose-cut black diamond center and two brilliant-cut white diamond accents, it has the appearance of an heirloom-inspired piece.

-La Kaiser 14K Rose Gold Black Diamond Fly Me to the Moon Ring
+La Kaiser 14K Rose Gold Black Diamond Ring

 This stunner would be best reserved for a wedding under the stars or the trendsetting bride.
 We love this ring's dainty aesthetic.
 With a solid rose gold band, a crescent moon, and two petite black diamonds, it would be the perfect addition to your daily stack.